 Who does RAIS serve?
-Any individual who has a status listed below, has arrived in the U.S. within the previous 5 years or is within their first five years since receiving that status, and is in the state of Alaska may qualify for the RAIS program.
+Any individual in the state of Alaska who has a status listed below, has arrived in the U.S. within the previous five years, or is within their first five years since receiving that status may qualify for the RAIS program.

 A refugee has fled his or her country because of well-founded fear of persecution for reasons on political opinion, race, religion, nationality or membership in a particular social group.
 The term “refugee” is a U.S. government recognized immigration status.